pnavaro/HOODESolver.jl/.github/ISSUE_TEMPLATE/bug_report.md

 println(Pkg.status("HOODESolver"))
 ```

-Expected behavior

 A clear and concise description of what you expected to happen.
 A minimal example of the input text should be supplied,
-together with a screen-shot of the output document and/or command-line output, e.g.
+together with the output.

-Additional context

-Add any other context about the problem here.

-Cheers
+Thanks